Computing large market equilibria using abstractions: Introduction

 We will focus on the canonical case of Fisher markets.
-In Fisher markets we have a set of divisible items to be allocated and a set of individuals who may receive the items.
+In Fisher markets we have a set of divisible items to be allocated and a set of individuals who may receive the items (our theoretical results also hold for the indivisible setting).
 Individuals have a total budget of money and valuations for each item.
-Formally, a market equilibrium consists of a price for each item and an allocation such that 1) individuals cannot improve their utility by using their budgets to purchase a different set of items (given the prices) and 2) the total demand for each item (ie. the sum of the solution of each individual's maximization problem of allocating their budget) is equal to the supply.

-The equilibrium in Fisher markets that maximizes Nash social welfare can be computed by solving the \emph{Eisenberg-Gale (EG) convex program} \citep{eisenberg1959consensus}.
-In addition to being useful for fair division \citep{caragiannis2016unreasonable} the EG solution has strong connections to budget smoothing in auction markets~\citep{conitzer2018pacing}.
-More generally Fisher markets and their equilibria can be related to methods for budget smoothing both in first- and second-price auction markets~\citep{conitzer2018multiplicative,conitzer2018pacing}.
+Formally, a market equilibrium consists of a price for each item and an allocation such that (1) individuals cannot improve their utility by using their budgets to purchase a different set of items (given the prices) and (2) the total demand for each item (i.e., the sum of the solution of each individual's maximization problem of allocating their budget) is equal to the supply.
+The equilibrium in Fisher markets that maximizes Nash social welfare can be computed by solving the \emph{Eisenberg-Gale (EG) convex program} \citep{eisenberg1959consensus}.\footnote{Nash Social Welfare is of independent interest as a welfare criterion as it ``exhibits an elusive combination of fairness and efficiency properties'' \citep{caragiannis2016unreasonable}.}

+An important reason for computation of market equilibria in practice is the problem of eliciting valuations and assigning items to individuals in the absence of money.
+One such mechanism is known as \emph{competitive equilibrium from equal incomes} or commonly simply CEEI~\citep{varian1974equity}.
+Individuals are endowed with a budget of pseudo currency, give their valuations for items, an equilibrium of the resulting market is computed, and individuals receive the allocation from this equilibrium.
+This mechanism is known to have good properties: it is envy free,\footnote{When goods are not divisible, an approximate version is envy-free-up-to-one-good \citep{budish2011combinatorial}.} achieves a Pareto-optimal outcome, and is incentive compatible when the market is large \citep{budish2011combinatorial,azevedo2018strategy}.
+A version of CEEI is used in practice in course allocations at business schools \citep{budish2016bringing}.

+While the course allocation setting has complex preferences and constraints, we are primarily motivated by applications where the assumptions of linear additive utilities are appropriate and where scales are large.\footnote{We also assume divisible items, but this can instead be thought of as lotteries over items being permitted rather than items themselves actually being divisible.} One may consider using Fisher markets in recommender systems.
+Here buyers are content creators and items are impressions.
+An advantage of Fisher market based allocation, rather than standard click-through rate maximization, is that it creates a more equal distribution of impressions across creators which is desirable in many cases.
+One example is the recommendation of jobs on online market places.
+There, click-through rate maximization can lead to congestion issues where some jobs receive many applicants and others receive few.
+Such an extreme outcome is bad for both the job posters and the job seekers.